aws-samples/rancher-on-aws-workshop/content/10-introduction/12-workshop-environment/index.en.md

 ### Step 4:
 Complete all required configuration variables:

-- select a valid Stack name (for example, `rancher-manager-stack`)
+1. Select a valid stack name (for example, **`"rke2-eks-stack"`**)

-You should not have to change any additional variables or stack options, unless you would like to deviate from the workshop configuration.
+2. You should not have to change any additional variables or stack options, unless you would like to deviate from the workshop configuration.

-On the Review screen, check the box to acknowledge that AWS CloudFormation will create IAM resources with custom names and then click **Submit**.
+3. On the review screen, check the box to acknowledge that AWS CloudFormation will create IAM resources with custom names and then click **Submit**.

-Here is an example of the CloudFormation stack deployed successfully.
-The `mgmt` stack is the one that was deployed with the CloudFormation template and the `aws-cloud9` stack is deployed by the `mgmt` stack.
+Here is an example of the CloudFormation Stack deployed successfully.
+The **`mgmt`** stack is the one that was deployed with the uploaded CloudFormation Template and the **`aws-cloud9`** stack is deployed by the **`mgmt`** stack.

 ![aws-console-cf-templates](/static/images/content/12-aws-cf-template.png)

 ### Step 5:

-The stack may take between 10 and 15 minutes to create.
-Once the CloudFormation Stack has moved to `CREATE_COMPLETE` status, please click **Next** to continue.
+The stack may take between 10 and 15 minutes to create and provision completely.

+Once the CloudFormation Stack has moved to **`CREATE_COMPLETE`** status, please click **`Next`** to continue to the workshop!